fred-ai-security/ai-security-assurance-labs/static-analysis/hashing/hashing-model-integrity.md

 A SHA-256 hash serves as a unique fingerprint for each artifact.
 If a file’s hash changes, the file itself has changed.

-Hash verification is typically performed during:
+Hash verification is typically performed at multiple points, including:

 - Stage 1 — Model Intake
 - Stage 2 — Pre-execution validation